 Exit to see world's Greatest Road Tripper !

 Ok, now say “Hi!” to Sharon.
 No, Sharon is not a person, it’s the name of this little town.
-Named for a town in the Bible, Sharon is part of Greater Boston, just 17 miles southwest of downtown Boston.
-Sharon has a large number of scenic trails due to the high percentage of conservation land within the town's borders.
+Named for a town in the Bible, Sharon Massachusetts is part of the Greater Boston region, just 17 miles southwest of downtown Boston.
+Sharon has a large number of scenic trails due to the high percentage of conservation lands within the town's borders.
 To the east is Fowl -- as in "bird fowl" --Meadows Conservation Land.
 So Sharon is a great place to go bird watching and most of the people here believe in the conservation of nature.
 That’s a good thing to look for in people.
 Locally the South Shore Birders Club actively runs bird watching tours.

 Fast Fact: not far away on the beaches of the Cape Cod is located the most southerly breeding grounds of the very rare Arctic Tern.
 The Arctic Tern boasts the greatest range and longest migration of any living thing.